Updated January 4, 2022 . AmFam Team

 They buy information from motor vehicle titling agencies, insurance companies, dealerships, police and fire departments, collision shops, rental and fleet management agencies and auto auctions.
 If your car is model year 1981 or later, they should have at least some information.

-These reports are helpful, but as a buyer, remember—the information is only as good as the data that’s available.
+A car history report is helpful, but as a buyer, remember—the information is only as good as the data that’s available.
 Not all police and fire agencies, repair shops and auctions report information to these services, and some report to one but not the other.
 However, as more data is provided, these reports become more and more accurate.

 As always, the more you research your potential used car purchase, the better.
 It’s a good idea to get a report from several providers before buying.

-Engine information: You can confirm whether the seller is sharing accurate information about the vehicle’s engine.
+Engine information.
+You can confirm whether the seller is sharing accurate information about the vehicle’s engine.

-Standard Equipment/Safety Options: Again, it tells you what should have come with the car.
+Standard equipment/safety options.
+Again, it tells you what should have come with the car.
 (Note: it won’t show non-manufacturer add-ons.)

-Safety and Reliability Report: This information comes from the National Highway Transportation Safety Administration, the Insurance Institute for Highway Safety and the Highway Loss Data Institute.
+Safety and reliability report.
+This information comes from the National Highway Transportation Safety Administration, the Insurance Institute for Highway Safety and the Highway Loss Data Institute.

-Ownership history: It tells you where the vehicle has been titled and how many owners it’s had.
+Ownership history.
+It tells you where the vehicle has been titled and how many owners it’s had.

-Type of owner: It’ll tell you if it’s been a fleet vehicle or driven for personal use.
+Type of owner.
+It’ll tell you if it’s been a fleet vehicle or driven for personal use.

-Last reported odometer reading: Use this information to calculate whether the most recent owner is reporting accurate mileage.
+Last reported odometer reading.
+Use this information to calculate whether the most recent owner is reporting accurate mileage.